Different Project Management Methodologies Visualized

 Lean

-Lean aims to reduce waster and redundant work by standardizing output and ensuring the entire process is operating efficiently.
+Lean aims to reduce waste and redundant work by standardizing output and ensuring the entire process is operating efficiently.

 With Lean, work is broken up into small portions that can be completed individually.
 Each task also has a process or flow.
 For example, the processes can be planning, design, production, testing, and shipping.